Grigs-b/wrangler/README.md

 Wrangler is a Django webserver that integrates with React.js to provide a service for parsing iOS status emails and displaying them in a friendly way to people who don't feel like checking their emails.

 Running
 =================
 Note: it is always recommended that you use a virtual environment for running or developing python applications.

+###Environment
+Currently uses two environment variables for authenticating to IMAP
+* `GMAIL_ACCOUNT` - gmail account that has access to dev emails
+* `GMAIL_AUTH` - gmail account password

 To run the webservice, activate your virtual environment and pip install the requirements located in the server directory.
 `pip install -r requirements.txt`